 If you need to use the same Conditional Formatting for several sheets, no need to apply the same Conditional Formatting repeatedly.
 Excel has features to copy the Conditional Formatting also.
 This article will show you two quick ways to copy Conditional Formatting to another sheet in Excel with easy steps.

-2 Ways to Copy Conditional Formatting to Another Sheet
+Copy Conditional Formatting to Another Sheet: 2 Ways

 Let’s get introduced to our dataset first which represents some salespersons’ sales in different regions.
 Have a look that I have used Conditional Formatting to highlight the sales greater than $700,000.